C Reference function strftime()

 It is now: 02:45PM.

 This entry was posted in C Reference time.h Functions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.
 Tweet This!
 Tweet This! or use to share this post with others.